 - Critical bug fixes.

 InfiniteGraph can be used to build data-intensive, graph-based applications rapidly using an API that natively supports the concepts of vertices and edges.
-It offers flexible annotation available for edges, which are first-class objects.
+It offers flexible annotation available for edges, which are -class objects.

 The InfiniteGraph distributed graph database runs on Mac OSx, Linux and Windows operating systems.